99 Bottles of OOP

 Incomprehensibly Concise and Concretely Abstract are interesting in that they both have characteristically complex code, but along different axes.
 Incomprehensibly Concise has the fewest lines of code, but the most conditionals.
 It has managed to condense a lot of complexity into very few lines.
 In Concretely Abstract, on the other hand, the complexity lies in the branching (message sends), not so much in the conditionals.
 The complexity in this solution is spread across the largest number of lines of code; no single method has any significant amount of complexity.

-Speculatively General is shorter Concretely Abstract, and its complexity is spread out more evenly among assignments, branches, and conditionals.
+Speculatively General is shorter than Concretely Abstract, and its complexity is spread out more evenly among assignments, branches, and conditionals.

 Shameless Green scores best on all counts except SLOC.
 Incomprehensibly Concise is the shortest solution, but when you look at the ratio of lines of code to conditionals, Shameless Green comes out more favorably.